gao-g/metaphor-in-context/README.md

 _Overall guideline_:

-- main_XXX.py is the training and testing script for a classification model or sequence labeling model on dataset XXX.
+- Each main_XXX.py is a training and testing script for a classification model or sequence labeling model on dataset XXX.

 - Directly running main_XXX.py will train a model on dataset XXX, report the performance on validation set during training (codes for getting performance on training set are commented out), and report the final test performance *without* early stop.

 - Every main_XXX.py script contains some codes for plotting the model performance, which are commented out in order to directly run the script in terminal.

-- All main_XXX.py scripts share the same variable naming convection and similar code structure.
+- All main_XXX.py scripts share the same variable naming convention and similar code structure.

 - Default GPU usage is True.
 Change using_GPU to False if not using GPU.